MileHacker Logo

 Seasonal Considerations

-Monsoons can cause localized flooding in low-lying areas and can bring about travel delays.
+Monsoons can cause localized flooding in low-lying areas and might bring about travel delays.
 Extreme summer temperatures demand constant hydration and rigorous Sun protection.
 Limit outdoor activities to early mornings and late evenings.

 • Sightseeing & Outdoor Activities: Best from October to February for comfortable weather.